Last updated: Jan-22-2023

 - Double-click a folder in the Folders drop-down or single click a folder in the Folders pane to view the contents of the folder.

-- When in a non-folder view, such as Advanced Search or a collection view, you can navigate to the containing folder of a selected asset by right-clicking the asset and selecting Show folder or by clicking the folder link displayed on the bottom of the card.
+- When in a non-folder view, such as advanced search or a collection view, you can navigate to the containing folder of a selected asset by right-clicking the asset and selecting Open containing folder or by clicking the folder link displayed on the bottom of the card.

 - When located in a folder, you can filter the asset types displayed by selecting Search this Folder from the Folders drop-down, and then selecting the desired asset type from the Asset type filter.